Shaun252/latticeQCD_novices/README.md

 9) Twisted rectangle improvement
 10) Show that $\langle 0 | \frac{1}{3} \text{Tr} U_{\mu} | 0 \rangle $ is equal to the landau gauge in the limit $a \to 0$
 11) Pure gauge simulation to compute plaquette and rectangle expectation values with wilson and rectangular improved actions
-12) Computing the static quark anti-quark potential
+12) Computing the static quark anti-quark potential.